Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 For unary operations like `!` but also writing operations: `++` and `--`.

 Interesting fields:

-* `input:Expression`:wrapped by the unary operation.
+* `input:Expression`: Wrapped by the unary operation.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;